idrave/FOND-ASP/README.md

 The planning system uses the usual PDDL format for domain and problem specification.
 However, the PDDL is extended to allow the specification of  conditional fairness.

-A fairness expression is of the form:
+A fairness expression allow to define PDDL problems with _custom_ fairness assumptions for the FOND-ASP planner and has the form:

 ```pddl
 ((:fairness :a ...  :b ...)
 ```

-where the ground actions following ```:a``` and ```:b``` represent the sets of actions A and B, respectively, describing a FOND+ constraint `[A, B]`.
-These expressions allow to define PDDL problems with custom fairness assumptions for the FOND-ASP planner.
+where the ground actions following ```:a``` and ```:b``` represent the sets of actions A and B, respectively, describing a FOND+ constraint `[A, B]`: if any action in `A` is applied infinitely often in a state, all its effects will ensue infinitely often provided (on those executions), provided all the actions in `B` are executed _finitely_ often.

 For example: